ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   The mathematics of transformations that we introduced in the last lesson allows us to easily create *static* images.

 -   What would change if we wanted to create **animations** instead?
-(We limit to the case where we only animate transformations.)
+(We will limit ourselves to the case where we only animate transformations.)

 -   Let's see a practical example.